johnnygoblue/treasureIsland/README.md

   representing CLI options above, where the order provided in the test case label need not match the order in the command line, and the options provided at the command line may be in short or long format
+* spec1 & appA are examples given in this document

 ### Examples

-* S00vspL: A small test that requires verbose output, stats, and a path displayed in coordinate list format, in addtion to "Treasure Hunt Results"
+* S00-vspL: A small test that requires verbose output, stats, and a path displayed in coordinate list format, in addtion to "Treasure Hunt Results"
-* M04v: A medium test that requires verbose output in addition to results
+* M04-v: A medium test that requires verbose output in addition to results
-* M09pM: A medium test that requires the path in treasure map format, in addition to results
+* M09-pM: A medium test that requires the path in treasure map format, in addition to results
 * L00: A large test that requires only results